VenoMidas/weekend-movie-sagas/README.md

 2. As a user I want to be able to view each movies details
 3. As a user I want to be able to navigate back to the home page

+## Roadmap

+1. Form to add movie to the list
+2. Utilize react router url params to maintain data on refresh
+3. Abilty to edit movie details

 ## Built With

 1. ![image](https://img.shields.io/badge/Visual_Studio_Code-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white)